AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 - 1–5 minute appointments were the most frequently occurring named category
 - "Unknown" duration was the single largest category overall — a significant data recording problem

+**National categories:**
+- The majority of appointments were classified as "Routine"
+- Urgent appointments showed stronger seasonal variation, spiking in winter months

 Visualisations included:

 * Time series analysis